Is it worth visiting Humla and Limi Valley Nepal?

 8. Natural Hot Spring Bath

-While trekking at Tatopani, you can enjoy the natural hot spring bath with relaxation.
+While trekking at Tatopani, you can enjoy the natural hot spring bath for relaxation.
 Similarly, Chagzur hot spring is another famous destination of this trek.
 Tiresome days after the long walk are washed away through this natural bath.

 Permits for Limi Valley Trek

-As Limi valley is a restricted region, a special trekking permit (SPT) is required and issued by the Department of Immigration.
+As the Limi valley is a restricted region, a special trekking permit (SPT) is required and issued by the Department of Immigration.

 Route to Humla Limi Valley

 Simikot is only connected directly from Nepalgunj.
-Your trek starts from Simikot which follows the ancient salt trading and pilgrimage route towards the frontiers of Nepal and China.
+Your trek starts from Simikot, which follows the ancient salt trading and pilgrimage route towards the frontiers of Nepal and China.

 Level of Difficulty

 Most of this trek will take you to the part above 3000 m, so you may face some of the consequences of the elevation.
-Similarly, this trek consists of two high passes which are challenging to cross.
+Similarly, this trek consists of two high passes, which are challenging to cross.

-• Keep yourself hydrated by drinking plenty of water
+Keep yourself hydrated by drinking plenty of water

-• Carry some energy bars
+Carry some energy bars

-• Take a break in between long walks.
+Take a break in between long walks.

-• Follow our guides advice.
+Follow our guide’s advice.

 Food and Accommodation in Humla Limi Valley

-Best Season for Humla Limi Valley Nepal
+Best Season for Humla Limi Valley, Nepal

 Pro Tips

-• Choose a good travel insurance with helicopter rescue
+Choose a good travel insurance with helicopter rescue

-• Choose the best recommended season
+Choose the best recommended season

-• Be wise and carry proper equipment and Gear list
+Be wise and carry proper equipment and Gear list

-• Always follow your trek leader advice
+Always follow your trek leader's advice

-• Don’t indulge in unnecessary arguments with locals such as in politics and religion
+Don’t indulge in unnecessary arguments with locals, such as in politics and religion

-• Don’t do drugs
+Don’t do drugs

 Conclusion

-So, if you have all these traits in you, then the Limi valley trek will appeal to you the most.
+So, if you have all these traits in you, then the Limi Valley trek will appeal to you the most.

-Because of high altitude, restricted area, and camping trek, trekking to this region must be planned wisely.
-You should deal with an experienced and registered professional travel agency so you can acquire the permit and can trek comfortably and freely throughout all the days.
+Because of the high altitude, restricted area, and camping trek, trekking to this region must be planned wisely.
+You should deal with an experienced and registered professional travel agency so you can acquire the permit and trek comfortably and freely throughout all the days.

 We, Himalayan trekkers, having several years of field experience in handling trekking in restricted areas, assure you to make your trip to Humla Limi valley the way you would want – comfy and relaxing as well as getting that thrill.